rich-junwang/rich-junwang.github.io/content/posts/tech/programming_language/python/asyncio/index.md

 ## How Does it Work

 Let's first have a more formal definition of the two keywords, async and await.
 From realpython:

 > - The syntax async def introduces either a native coroutine or an asynchronous generator.
 The expressions async with and async for are also valid.
 > - The keyword await passes function control back to the event loop.
 (It suspends the execution of the surrounding coroutine.)
-If Python encounters an await f() expression in the scope of g(), this is how await tells the event loop, “Suspend execution of g() until whatever I’m waiting on—the result of f()—is returned.
+If Python encounters an await f() expression in the scope of g(), this is how await tells the event loop, “Suspend execution of g() until whatever I’m waiting on -- the result of f() -- is returned.
 In the meantime, go let something else run.”
 Await can only appear with async functions.

 Example:
 ```python